Source: Could Big Lifestyle Changes Be Key to Managing Type 2 Diabetes?

 Conclusion: Coffee drinking was associated with reduced risk for death from various causes.
 This relationship did not vary by country.

 Source: Coffee Drinking and Mortality in 10 European Countries | Annals of Internal Medicine | American College of Physicians

-The original study appears in the American Journal of Preventive Medicine.
+The study was published in the July issue of the American Journal of Clinical Nutrition.